RobertTalbert/discretecs/Video/scripts-module-3.md

 In this video you've learned about injective functions, what the definition is and also the contrapositive of the definition, seen a bunch of examples of injective functions and some that are not injective, and seen examples of how to argue that a function is injective and how to argue that it's not injective.
 In the next video, we'll look at a similar property for functions involving situations where the codomain and range are equal.

 ## 3.10

-- Saw earlier that the codomain of a function is not always the same as range
-  - Codomain is more like the general data type of the output
-  - Range is the set of actual outputs
-- Function where domain = range -- **Surjective**
-  - Formal definition: (for all y in codomain exists x such that f(x) = y)
-- Examples
-  - Birthdays
-  - f(x) = x^2 over the nonnegative reals
-  - Matrix example
-- Non examples (exists some y in codomain such that f(x) != y for any x)
-  - Matrix example
-  - f(x) = x^2 over all reals (so whether a function is surjective or not, depends on what the codomain is)
-  - G-numbers

 In the last video, we moved from discussion what a function is, to how it behaves.
 We introduced the idea of an injective function to describe functions that map elements so that there are no "collisions".
 This video is going to introduce a similar idea, focusing on the codomain.